Civilizing Little Monsters, Part II

 4. Having survival capabilities.

-Good question.
-But first what are the boundaries based on?
-Basically on morals, which are set forth very well in the Bible through the Ten Commandments.
-Many people today are resistant to the idea of setting boundaries.
-They prefer to think morals are " built in" through evolution... that they are just naturally there.
+Appropriate and useful boundary setting is based on the morals as set forth in the Bible through the Ten Commandments and other true religions.
+Many people today are resistant to the idea of setting boundaries in childhood.
+They assume morals are "built in" through evolution... that they are just naturally there.
 They say this idea is based on the finding of neuroscientists.

 I agree that love is the nature of the child.
 Babies are very loving creatures and thrive on love.
 Without it, they perish, as we all know by now from the cruel experiments invoving mother-deprived apes.
 However, if we do not set boundaries, the child cannot function or thrive in the world.
 Boundaries put a conscious limit to human behavior.
 Humans are born without instincts and have free will.They do not act instinctively to their own best interests, interestingly enough.
 They are like wild colts that run helter-skelter... and could run right off a cliff without paying attention......or if mother suddenly trotted off leaving the colt without guidance and direction at a crucial moment.